Organic Agriculture Can Feed the World Sustainably, but Other Changes are Needed

 Image Source: The Guardian, “Can We Feed 10 Billion People on Organic Farming Alone?”, August 2016: https://www.theguardian.com/sustainable-business/2016/aug/14/organic-farming-agriculture-world-hunger

-Despite being more sustainable overall, the question remains – with lower yields can organic farming alone feed 9 billion people by 2050?
+Despite this balanced portfolio of benefits the question still remains – with lower yields can organic farming alone feed 9 billion people by 2050?

 Based on yields alone, the answer to that question is still “No.” However, a recent study concluded that reducing the amount of land used for animal agriculture and animal feed (through an increase in vegetarian and vegan diets) combined with reductions in food waste could create the conditions necessary for a world fed by 100% organic farming.